niftymonkey/amd-library-boilerplate/README.md

 ## Synopsis

-This is an attempt to create an example bootstrap for modular web application development.
+This is an attempt to create an example boilerplate for modular web application development.
 There have been a number of these created by various developers, but the intent of this one is to focus specifically on the structure of the code necessary to create a consumable AMD-based library, rather than to provide all of the tools that are normally used in a new web application (build tools, test framework, etc).